perfidiousscript/greeter/README.md

   The UI could be spruced up a bit and there could be a lot more testing and

 hardening for edge cases, more variables et c.
+Doing something like highlighting

+the template values in the text box would be cool also generating multiple

+greetings from an array could be useful.